pfcao/abookmark/README.md

 - everything happens in the sailing folder by the sailing engine may affect the sailing window.
 - close the tab of sailing engine = stop sailing

+You can setup how many tabs be loaded in one time by the "Max tabs per window" option.
+Then you can use sail.refresh shortcut to load tabs in corresponding range with current tab as the first one.

+There are some other shortcuts for sailing.

 warning:

-- sailing is dangerous. make a backup first, start from a temporary folder as your sandbox.
+- sailing is dangerous. make a backup first, start from a temporary folder to try it.
 - it is not warranted to use other tab managers in the sailing window.
 - do not modify the sailing folder outside of its sailing engine.